-- Subscription for this share class is reserved for: - 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands),
+- \\\ Subscription for this share class is reserved for: - 1) Investors subscribing through distributors or intermediaries: - o subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands),

-- providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service. - 2) Institutional investors whose minimum initial subscription amount is EUR 500,000 for the P EUR and PB EUR shares and CHF 500,000 for the P CHF H share.
+- o providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service. - 2) Institutional investors whose minimum initial subscription amount is EUR 500,000 for the P EUR and PB EUR shares and CHF 500,000 for the P CHF H share.

-The sub-fund has nine share classes.
-These nine classes differ mainly in terms of their rules for appropriating amounts available for distribution, their currency of issue, their management fees, their par value, their systematic hedging against foreign exchange risk and the distribution network(s) for which they are intended.
+The sub-fund has multiple share classes, which may differ in terms of their rules for allocating amounts available for distribution, their management fees, their currency of issue, their par value and the distribution network(s) for which they are intended.